Skip to content

 • edge_size

-• Defines the size of the edge fade, influencing how the subject's edges blend into the background.
+• Defines the size of the edge to be faded, impacting the extent of the edge modification.

 • Comfy dtype: FLOAT